CCWongVR/Movie-Trailer-Website/README.md

 ##How to Run

-Download the project files from github, run entertainment_center.py using python shell.
+Download the project files from github, double click or run entertainment_center.py using python shell

 ###Credit to